-Does the United States have a future?
-A new book by Gilbert Doctorow (book review)
+This new book shows the future of the US

 However the title of both books must also be seen as a comment on the ‘disaster literature’ about Russia which has become so prevalent in the West, and which continues unabated to this day even as it is repeatedly proved wrong.

-Basically what Doctorow is saying is that it is in the US not Russia that the suppression of debate and independent is putting the future in jeopardy.
+Basically what Doctorow is saying is that it is in the US not Russia that the suppression of debate and independent voices is putting the future in jeopardy.

 It is in these essays that look at the situation in the US where Doctorow dissects the evolution or rather regression of US policy towards an increasingly strident Russophobia, and where one senses Doctorow’s growing exasperation and alarm.